autodesk-platform-services/aps-revit-rcw-parameters-exchange/README.md

 ## Limitation
 - The free version of [LibXL](http://www.libxl.com) I used will write a banner in the first row of each spreadsheet and it will be able to read only 300 cells (first row is unavailable).
 If you want to remove banner and reading restriction, you may contact them for a license.
+- The current version only works for US region, will improve to support EU region later.

 ## Tips & Tricks
 - Before using the sample to call the workitem, you need to setup your Appbundle & Activity of Design Automation, you can follow my Postman script to understand the whole process, or you can simply use the `Configure` button in the Web Application to create the Appbundle & Activity([https://youtu.be/1NCeH7acIko](https://youtu.be/1NCeH7acIko)).